Identify Sessions That Use an Excessive Percentage of the

 - Use the command output to determine whether the source at the source IP address using a high percentage of the packet buffer is sending legitimate or attack traffic.In the sample output above, a single-session attack is likely occurring.
 A single session (Session ID 6) is using 92% of the packet buffer for Slot 1, DP 1, and the application at that point isundecided.

-To see whether a session is offloaded or not, use theshow session id<session-id>operational command in the CLI as shown in the following example.
-Thelayer7 processingvalue indicatescompletedfor sessions offloaded orenabledfor sessions not offloaded.
+To see whether a session is offloaded or not, use theshow session idoperational command in the CLI as shown in the following example.
+The<session-id>layer7processingvalue indicatescompletedfor sessions offloaded orenabledfor sessions not offloaded.

-- If you determine a single user is sending an attack and the traffic is not offloaded, you can Use the CLI to End a Single Attacking Session.
+- If you determine a single user is sending an attack and the traffic is not offloaded, you can End a Single Session DoS Attack.
 At a minimum, you can Configure DoS Protection Against Flooding of New Sessions.